Day 3 of a Year Long Road Trip Along America’s Scenic Byways

 It’s tough to post on the road sometimes.
 Sadly, today I settled on the parking lot of McDonald’s as the nice lady at Mystic Caverns told me they have free wi-fi.
 It’s the busiest McDonald’s I have ever seen.
 At 3:30 in the afternoon, the two drive-thrus are going non-stop and a congregation of people are inside.

 Oh what a day..a comedy of errors mostly…yet still beautiful scenery and better than a work day.
-I went to bed with sinus headache and awoke with one much worse.
-I’d just have to wait for it to turn into a migraine before I could take my medicine to get ride of it.
+I went to bed with a sinus headache and awoke with one much worse.
+I just had to wait for it to turn into a migraine before I could take my medicine to get ride of it.
 In the meantime, I tried out my electric water heating rod and blew a fuse, so no coffee for me.
 Thankfully, I’m not a coffee addict.

 Petit Jean State Park

 I set off for a short quarter mile hike with the dogs to Bear Cave in Petit Jean State Park and soon realized forgot the memory card for my camera…UGH!
 Thankfully I didn’t miss a cheetah kill in Africa like my friend Mike did when he forgot his memory card.
 Fortunately, with the walk only being a quarter mile long, upon my return to VANilla, I exchanged my dogs for the card and went back to take a few shots.
 Bear Cave was really a cool place…huge boulders, overhanging ledges, and caves.

 Next I took another quarter mile hike to Rock House Cave.
 The trail map brochure and the interpretive sign indicated that faint red Indian petroglyphs could be located in the middle to the left side of the cave.
 While I looked, I didn’t manage to spot them.
 Maybe finding a geocache would be easier.
 The cache in Petit Jean State Park was creatively hidden in a bird house!